 |Interest rate cap (time-value)||100k|

 2/ At 31 December 20X1, Entity A amortises to P/L the part relating to first year:

 |Interest rate cap (time-value)||50k|

-3/ At 31 December 20X1, Entity A determines that the fair value of the time value of interest rate cap amounts to $60k, it therefore need to be increased by $10k as a result of the amortisation in point 2:
+3/ At 31 December 20X1, Entity A determines that the fair value of the time value of interest rate cap amounts to $60k, it therefore needs to be increased by $10k after taking into account the amortisation in point 2/:

 |Interest rate cap (time-value)||10k|